RARE GENETIC DISORDERS OF OBESITY

 THE MC4R PATHWAY PLAYS A KEY ROLE IN HUNGER REGULATION

-Genes within the MC4R pathway are responsible for regulating hunger, which involves neural activation within the hypothalamic region of the brain in response to leptin release from adipose tissue.
-Proper regulation of hunger requires sufficient levels of melanocyte-stimulating hormone (MSH) neuropeptides that activate MC4R, triggering a reduction in hunger and concomitant increase in energy expenditure.1,2,5
+The MC4R pathway is responsible for regulating hunger, which involves neural activation within the hypothalamic region of the brain in response to leptin release from adipose tissue.
+Proper regulation of hunger requires sufficient levels of melanocyte-stimulating hormone (MSH) neuropeptides that activate MC4R, triggering a reduction in hunger and concomitant increase in energy expenditure.1-3

 - Ellacott KL, Cone RD.
 The role of the central melanocortin system in the regulation of food intake and energy homeostasis: lessons from mouse models.
 Philos Trans R Soc Land B Biol Sci.
 2006;361(1471):1265-1274.